- General System Administrator

 Select Next to complete the remaining configuration parameters.SAML Definitions

 - You can populate the profile information from metadata.
 To use a metadata link, select the Metadata Link option and provide the location of the link in the Metadata file link field.
 To use a metadata upload, select the Metadata upload option and select the file in the Upload IdP metadata file field.

 - Select Default SAML profile to configure the profile as the default.

-- If the profile was not automatically populated with metadata (in step 3), enter the settings for the IDP issuer, IDP Login URL, User ID Location, User ID Attribute Name, IDP Logout URL, and IDP Single Logout Service, and Sign Single Logout Requests.
+- If the profile was not automatically populated with metadata (in the above steps), enter the settings for the IDP issuer, IDP Login URL, User ID Location, User ID Attribute Name, IDP Logout URL, and IDP Single Logout Service, and Sign Single Logout Requests.
 For more information on these fields, see https://developers.exlibrisgroup.com/alma/integrations/user-management/authentication/inst_idp/saml.